Homap/ostrich_PAR_analysis/code/processing/README.md

 | PAR | 285186 |
 | nonPAR | 104540 |

-## Fixed sites for alternative allele
+Finally, we need to remove fixed sites for alternative allele since these sites are not variable and therefore cannot be used as SNPs.

 `bash 10_VCF_remove_fixed_alternative.sh`